MohssenSadeq/myPortfolio/README.md

 * [<b>Materialize</b>](https://materializecss.com/) - A CSS framework to get Google's Material Design components.
 * [<b>Typed.js</b>](https://mattboldt.com/demos/typed-js/) - JavaScript Library

-<p> As I mentioned you can use Github pages to host it the easiest way</p>
+<p> As I mentioned in the Installation & Deployment section you can use Github pages to host it the easiest way</p>